JesJehle/earthEngineGrabR/developer-logs.md

 * change cat to message

 # implement features
-* implement get_scale, set default scale if not set.
 * implement export projection control
 * implement info option in ee_grab to extract formatted info about the data product if needed. -- not important
 * add extensibility functionality by separating ee data manipulation and allow the embedding of external scripts